Existence and uniqueness for stochastic 2D Euler flows with bounded vorticity: The stochastic Euler vorticity equation

 Let $\varphi$ be a test function, It\^o formula applied to $\varphi(\Phi_t)$ gives

-Now notice that, by definition of $\xi_t$, $u^\Phi_t=K*\xi_t$; so, integrating in $\xi_0dx$, we get (\ref{distribvort}). \end{proof}
+Now notice that, by definition of $\xi_t$, $u^\Phi_t=K*\xi_t$; so, integrating in $\xi_0dx$, we get \eqref{distribvort}. \end{proof}

-For the proof of uniqueness, we will adapt a classical argument for transport equation.
+For the proof of the uniqueness, we will adapt a classical argument for the transport equation.
 We first recall the idea in the case $\sigma_k\equiv0$ for simplicity.
 A formal application of the chain rule gives

 This implies that $\xi_t(\Phi_t)=\xi_0$, so that $\xi_t=\xi_0(\Phi_t^{-1})$ is completely determined by the flow.
 But we have used the chain rule for an object ($\xi_t$) which is not regular in general (and in fact there are counterexamples for irregular drifts).
 Thus we need to regularize $\xi$.
 This regularization $\xi^\eps$ solves a transport-type equation with an additional term, a commutator, which we need to control to conclude the argument.
-We use for this the argument in \cite{DiPLio}, \cite{Amb}, \cite{AmbCri}, where the commutator is an essential tool for uniqueness of the transport equation.
+We use for this the argument in \cite{DiPLio}, \cite{Amb}, \cite{AmbCri}, where the commutator is an essential tool for the uniqueness of the transport equation.